top of page

 Luxury Hotel "the Del" opulence includes ornate chandeliers. seen here during our visit

-Luxury Hotel "the Del" opulence includes ornate chandeliers.
+At luxury Hotel "the Del," opulence includes ornate chandeliers.

 Since its opening, "The Del" has been the place to stay for diplomats, actors, wealthy tourists, military brass.
 Frank Sinatra joined its centennial celebration in 1988.
 Cary Grant, Katharine Hepburn, Ernest Hemingway and Burt Lancaster bunked there.